 Multiple Pathways and Personalized Learning Plans

-East High School offers students a variety of learning options that allow students to demonstrate proficiency on expected learning standards, earn academic credit, and satisfy graduation requirements.
+East High School offers students a variety of learning options that allow students to demonstrate proficiency on expected competencies, earn academic credit, and satisfy graduation requirements.
 East High School also encourages its students to explore a broad range of learning experiences, including outside-of-school options, that allow them to pursue personal interests and career aspirations, gain applied knowledge and skills, and build strong work habits and character traits.
-All students will create a Personalized Learning Plan intended to increase educational engagement and motivation, while increasing preparation for postsecondary education and careers.
+All students will create a Personalized Learning Plan intended to increase educational engagement and motivation, while also preparing them for postsecondary education and careers.

 A. Learning Options